AntonBrito/full-stack/README.md

         I used jquerry to allow the event handleres.

         I used jquerry to allow us to hide the table and to show it after the is been pressing or after sign in with your account.

-        Sign-up is been having little errors coming from the back server side, Thats something Im planning to make it work after the prsentation.